margauxlep/project-clezemath/index.md

 > This sickening and senseless gun violence must stop.
 (Bernie Sanders)

 Between 2015 and 2020, **48 mass shootings** were registered, killing 396 people and injuring 895.
-In the same timeframe, we collected more than **79'000 quotes** from American news that were about guns and shootings in general (LINK to how we collected these quotes).
+In the same timeframe, we collected more than **79'000 quotes** from American news that were about guns and shootings in general [^1].
 The first thing we wanted to see is if the occurences of these quotes was linked to the events.

+[^1]: First we selected these quotes using three keywords: "gun", "shooting", "firearm" (quotes needed to contain at least one of the three in order to be selected).
+Once we had noticed that many quotations containing these key words were still unrelated to our topics, we decided to apply a supervised learning method to remove them from our analysis.
+We manually classified and labelled 1500 quotes to train the chosen Bert model (taken from Transformers library), which was used later on for the target prediction.

 <iframe src="time_fatalities.html" width="100%" height=620 frameBorder="0"></iframe>